Henry Harmon

-Henry S. Harmon (1839 – December 24, 1889) was an attorney and politician in Florida after the Civil War.
+Henry S. Harmon (c.
+1839 – December 24, 1889) was an attorney and politician in Florida after the Civil War.
 He was the first African-American to be admitted to the bar in Florida.
+He was from Pennsylvania and served in the Union army during the Civil War.
+He was a Republican.

 Early life

 Henry Harmon was born in Philadelphia, Pennsylvania in 1839.
 His parents, Timothy and Robinet Harmon, had been slaves in Virginia, but had escaped to the North before Henry was born.
 Although details of his young years are scarce, Henry was later described as "a [man] of education."

 Harmon enlisted in the 3rd United States Colored Infantry Regiment when it was formed in August 1863, and was promoted to the rank of sergeant before the end of the year.
 He served with the Third USCI at the sieges of Fort Wagner and Fort Gregg on Morris Island.
 Harmon became friends with future congressman Josiah T. Walls while serving in the Third.
 At the end of the Civil War, a portion of the Third Regiment, including Harmon, was stationed in Gainesville, Florida.
 Harmon was discharged from the Army in Gainesville in late 1865.

 In letters to the Philadelphia Christian Recorder (a publication of the African Methodist Episcopal Church), Harmon expressed his dissatisfaction over the position of African-Americans in the South.
 In the first two years after the end of the Civil War control of southern states was returned to men who had supported the Confederacy, who instituted black codes that restricted the rights of African-Americans.
 Resistance by African-Americans to the black codes was met with violence by whites, and in 1866 Alachua County, of which Gainesville was the county seat, was placed under martial law.